isomerpages/mse/_take-action/2e-sgeco-community.md

 Access our collection of [resources](/resources/){:target="_blank"} that cover key environmental issues in Singapore (useful for those looking for an issue to get involved in or looking for more stats and evidence for their own proposals)

 Need help getting your ground-up initiative off the ground?
-Find curated resources and support through <a href="https://www.groundupcentral.sg" target="_blank">GroundUp Central</a> managed by the National Volunteer and Philanthropy Centre (NVPC).
+Find curated resources and support through <a href="https://www.groundupcentral.sg" target="_blank">BAGUS Together</a> managed by the National Volunteer and Philanthropy Centre (NVPC).

 <!--View the [slides](/resources/SG-Eco-Fund-workshop-slides.pdf){:target="_blank"} presented at our workshop.